Travel changes, disruption or cancellation

 If you paid by cash, or by eftpos using a cheque or savings account, you may be eligible to lodge a claim for compensation through your state/territory small claims tribunal.

-If your travel provider has closed its business, contact our Advice Line team for assistance.
+If your travel provider has closed its business, contact our contact centre for assistance.

 If you have bought travel insurance, you should check the terms and conditions of your policy to see whether you are covered for a particular situation, including your travel provider closing down or ‘natural events’.
 See more information on the costs and insurance page.